eagle-io/docs/source/topics/user_preferences/index.rst

 You can have multiple API keys active at once.

 API resource requests are always limited to the users Workspace and Account permissions.
-Individual API key's can optionally be assigned the *read only* permission to restrict the actions an API request can perform (GET requests only).
+Individual API key's can optionally be assigned the *read-only* permission to restrict the actions an API request can perform (GET requests only).

 .. raw:: latex